MZaFaRM/DataForge/README.md

 <img width="926" alt="Data Forge home" src="https://github.com/MZaFaRM/DataForge/assets/98420006/d7ca0ca1-b958-4f78-82a2-f8b4ad3e4cf1">

 DataForge is a Python tool that helps you populate databases with test data.
 It's designed to simplify the process of generating and inserting large volumes of realistic data into your database.
+It automatically detects foreign key relations and inserts data with respect to it.

 ### How to Use